 As CMS turns its attention to enhancing enforcement activities towards SNFs, state survey agencies will have more accountability for their survey and enforcement efforts.
 In addition, the Biden Administration has called for HHS and CMS to increase the level of scrutiny of SNF facilities and requested those agencies to adopt rules that would impose greater penalties upon non-compliant SNF operators.
 The Biden Administration's fact sheet regarding enhanced penalties against special focus facilities (SFFs) represents further federal calls for oversight and penalties for low-ranked and underperforming SNFs.
 This fact sheet precedes greater focus by CMS in obtaining oversight over SFFs, and continuing that oversight even after those SFFs improve, and subjecting them to more exacting and routine oversight.
+In addition, effective October 1, 2024, CMS finalized expanded authority to impose multiple per-day and per-instance civil monetary penalties (CMPs) on facilities for non-compliance identified in surveys, with a look-back period of three standard surveys.
 The likely result may be more frequent surveys of our facilities, with more substantial penalties, fines and consequences if they do not perform well.
 For low-performing facilities in the SFF program, the standards for successfully emerging from that program and not being subject to ongoing and enhanced government oversight will be higher and measured over a longer period of time, prolonging the risks of monetary penalties, fines and potential suspension or exclusion from the Medicare and Medicaid programs.
 Additionally, CMS recently updated the survey resources that CMS and state surveyors use in evaluating our SNFs' compliance with federal Requirements for Participation.
 The application of CMS's new guidance could result in more aggressive and stringent surveys, and potential fines, penalties, sanctions, or administrative actions taken against our independent operating subsidiaries.

-Anticipated federal minimum staffing mandates may adversely affect our labor costs, ability to maintain desired levels of patient or resident capacity, and profitability.
+Federal minimum staffing mandates may adversely affect our labor costs, ability to maintain desired levels of patient or resident capacity, and profitability.

-On September 1, 2023, the Biden Administration proposed a minimum staffing standard through CMS.
-While the full effect of federal staff level minimums, if they are ultimately implemented in the proposed or another form, is not fully known at this time, we expect that such a mandate would have adverse financial consequences upon our business.
-Depending on the requirements of such a mandate, we may be required to hire substantially more staff members, particularly nurse practitioners, registered nurses, licensed practical nurses and nursing aides than currently staffed.
-Additionally, a federal mandate of this nature would place similar pressure on our competitors and result in sudden, expanded demand for nursing staff across the SNF industry.
-This sudden demand across the SNF industry may exacerbate an already difficult labor market, with demand for nursing staff far outstripping the supply of qualified individuals, and the compensation requirements of both current and prospective staff increasing markedly to increase the likelihood of recruiting and retaining skilled caregivers.
+In April 2024, the Biden Administration adopted a minimum staffing standard through CMS.
+The Staffing Rule is currently subject to legal challenges, and there are also congressional efforts to prevent the implementation and enforcement of the minimum staffing requirements.
+For further discussion, see the section titled "CMS Minimum Staffing Standards Final Rule."
+While the full effect of federal staff level minimums, if they are ultimately implemented in the adopted or another form, is not fully known at this time, we expect that the mandate could have adverse financial consequences upon our business.
+We may be required to hire substantially more staff members, particularly nurse practitioners, registered nurses, licensed practical nurses and nursing aides than currently staffed.
+Additionally, the federal mandate would place similar pressure on our competitors and result in sudden, expanded demand for nursing staff across the SNF industry.
+This added demand across the SNF industry may exacerbate an already difficult labor market, with demand for nursing staff far outstripping the supply of qualified individuals, and the compensation requirements of both current and prospective staff increasing markedly to increase the likelihood of recruiting and retaining skilled caregivers.
 Changes in Medicare reimbursements for physician and non-physician services could impact reimbursement for medical professionals.